nivikamalhotra/qp-assessment/README.md

 # QP - Assessment
 <b> Grocery Management System </b>

-This is a Grocery Management System API built with Node.js, Express.js, TypeScript, and MySQL.
+This is a Grocery Management System API built with Node.js, Express.js, TypeScript, Redis and MySQL.
 It allows users to manage grocery items, place orders, and more.

 # Features
 <b> Admin Role: </b>